 Your VAR/Solution Provider is also an excellent resource.
 I put MCCi support on speed dial and called them whenever I ran into problems or lost my confidence.

-Remember that it is ok to change or revise current processes to make your workflows as efficient as possible.
-Sometimes you may think that the process works one way, but in reality, there are specific steps you may have skipped.
+Remember that it is OK to change or revise current processes to make your workflows as efficient as possible.

-You must have a Workflow Designer installed on your computer or on the machine where you want to create the workflow.
+- You must have Workflow Designer installed on your computer or on the machine where you want to create the workflow.

-It is a best practice to create a user account for Laserfiche Workflow in the Administration Console.
-This user will be the one performing all of the automated tasks when the workflows run.
+- It is best practice to create a user account for Laserfiche Workflow in the Administration Console.
+This user will be the one performing the automated tasks when the workflows run.